joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 runtime = static address + slide
 ```

-After attaching LLDB, get the load address from the Kindle module header (or let [Swindle](https://github.com/joshterrill/swindle) do it all for you via the `lldb_plugin.py` script).
+After attaching LLDB, get the load address from the Kindle module header.

 Here's an example from one Rosetta run.
 Your slide will differ each launch: